Cannabis Withdrawal Timeline

 This article is for informational purposes only and does not constitute medical advice.
 Always consult a healthcare professional before making changes to your health routine.
 If you're experiencing a medical emergency, call 911 or your local emergency number.

-In 2013, the DSM-5 (the diagnostic manual used by mental health professionals worldwide) officially recognized Cannabis Withdrawal Syndrome as a clinical diagnosis.
-Research has since mapped out a clear, predictable pattern of withdrawal symptoms in regular users — and understanding that pattern makes the experience dramatically more manageable.
+In 2013, the DSM-5 officially recognized Cannabis Withdrawal Syndrome as a clinical diagnosis.
+Research has since mapped out a clear, predictable pattern of withdrawal symptoms in regular users, and understanding that pattern makes the experience dramatically more manageable.

-Here’s the thing that makes cannabis withdrawal unique: THC is fat-soluble.
+What makes cannabis withdrawal different from other substance withdrawals is THC’s fat-solubility.
 Unlike nicotine, alcohol, or most other psychoactive substances that clear from your system in hours to days, THC embeds itself in your body fat and trickles out over weeks.
 This single pharmacological fact shapes everything about the withdrawal timeline.
+If you’re ready to act on what you learn here, the How to Quit Weed: Complete Guide covers strategies in depth.

 THC Pharmacology: Why Cannabis Withdrawal Is Different